risingwavelabs/risingwave-docs/versioned_docs/version-0.1.17/create-source/create-source-kafka.md

 :::info

 For Avro and Protobuf data, do not specify `schema_definition` in the `CREATE SOURCE` statement.
-The schema should be provided either in a Web location or a Confluence Schema Registry link in the `ROW SCHEMA LOCATION` section.
+The schema should be provided either in a Web location or a Confluent Schema Registry link in the `ROW SCHEMA LOCATION` section.

 :::